 Remove the Floppy Disk Drive from the Drive Bay

 There are four screws holding the old floppy disk drive in its metal casing.
 Remove those four screws and separate the floppy disk drive from the drive bay.
-You will not need the screws.
+You will not reuse these screws.

 Attach the Nalbantov to the Drive Bay

 Your Nalbantov came with a variety of screws, including four rather long, pointed ones.
-Use these four screws to affix the metal case to the Nalbantov.
+Use these four screws to affix the drive bay to the Nalbantov.

 Connect the Ribbon Cable to the Nalbantov